Physical Therapists are Playing On An Uneven Field. Are You Ready For A New Game?

 Unfortunately the answer is no. The current reimbursement model rewards those who are most productive in terms of billable procedure codes, not in terms of clinical outcomes.

-Simply put, the best jugglers win.
+In other words, the best jugglers win.

 PLAYING A NEW GAME